 Historic England is continuing to understand and protect England’s rich and distinctive seaside heritage.
 Ranging from piers to pavilions and bathing pools to beach huts these colourful historic assets reflect almost 300 years of seaside holidays and are still welcoming millions of visitors each year.

 Challenges facing seaside resorts

 In 2007 English Heritage’s England's Seaside Resorts, described the architectural development of these distinctive settlements.
-Informed Conservation books then focussed on three popular English resorts facing major, but very different challenges.
+Informed Conservation books then focussed on four popular English resorts facing major, but very different challenges.

 - Margate has been in economic decline for many years.